Bulls roll past Mavs 117-101 to end 4-game losing streak

 Bulls: After setting a franchise record with consecutive games with at least seven 3-pointers, LaVine missed all five shots from long range. … The Bulls finished with six players in double figures.
 The other was Wendell Carter Jr., who had 12 points, seven rebounds and five of Chicago’s 14 steals.

-Mavericks: Dallas is headed out for another three-game trip.
-If all games go on as scheduled, the Mavericks will have played 11 of their first 15 away from home. … During warmups for the first two of two straight games on MLK Day weekend, the players wore shirts that read on the front, “Now is the time to make justice a reality for all.”
-The back read, “honor KING.”
+Mavericks: During warmups for the first two of two straight games on MLK Day weekend, the players wore shirts that read on the front, ”Now is the time to make justice a reality for all.”
+The back read, ”honor KING.” … Cauley-Stein and James Johnson were the other double-figure scorers for Dallas with 10 points apiece.

 UP NEXT